szabgab/rust.code-maven.com/slides/rust/rocket.md

 This is especially interesgint if we would like to make the pages indexable by search engines.

 * e.g. in a blog engine the path can be mapped to a blog entry
-* In a social sice we might want to have a separate page for each users.
+* In a social site we might want to have a separate page for each users.

 ![](examples/rocket/path-parameters/src/main.rs)
 ![](examples/rocket/path-parameters/src/tests.rs)